dnlmlr/netlib/README.md

 ## Documentation

-Doxygen documentation of the public API is available on [gitlab-pages](https://istddmue2.h-da.io/netlib).
+Doxygen documentation of the public API can be rendered.

 Some examples using the library are available in the `example` subdirectory.